Upward Arrow Icon - Navigation

 Role of INK PPT in Accessibility Audits

-Additionally, INK PPT offers PowerPoint accessibility remediation services, focusing on optimizing presentations to meet stringent ADA standards.
-By incorporating both PowerPoint and PDF remediation into your accessibility strategy, your organization underscores its commitment to inclusivity, ensuring all digital content is accessible and compliant with current ADA regulations.
+We also have the ability to remediate PowerPoint presentations for ADA compliance.
+Adding PowerPoint and PDF remediation to your accessibility strategy can help your organization show its commitment to inclusivity and ensure all your digital content is accessible and compliant with current ADA regulations.

 2. Developing and Enforcing Accessibility Guidelines